abhinandanjain8123/django-demo-project/README.md

 # django-demo-project
-This project consist of Highcharts and drilldown with ajax query
+This project consist of Signin , Signup , Highcharts and drilldown with ajax query

 Prerequirment for this project to run :
  1)Install Python3,pip